Skip to main content

 About Juan Casas

-Juan Casas, Ph.D. currently serves as the interim dean for Graduate Studies.
-Before being named interim dean, Casas was the Associate Dean of Graduate Studies.
+Juan Casas, Ph.D. currently serves as the dean for Graduate Studies.
+Before being named dean, Casas was the Associate Dean of Graduate Studies.
 He has held a number of leadership positions at UNO, including Area Director for the Graduate Program in Developmental Psychology and Interim Director of the Office of Latino/Latin American Studies (OLLAS).
 He has been a professor at UNO since 2001.

 Casas holds a bachelor’s degree in psychology from the University of Michigan at Ann Arbor.
 He completed master’s courses in human development and family studies at the University of Illinois at Urbana-Champaign, and a Ph.D. in child development from the University of Minnesota – Twin Cities.